-Unless the historical value of older buildings is high, they will not be maintained forever and eventually they fall under the threat of demolition.
-The removal of older buildings to make way for new developments frequently degrades the area for bats.
-Contemporary building materials and techniques from plastic fascia boards to breathable roofing membranes are reducing the suitability of modern buildings as bat roosts.
-Some of these older buildings may survive by being adapted for modern purposes, such as converting old farm buildings into characterful modern dwellings or offices.
-The extensive renovation and adaptation of older buildings often involves the use of contemporary material, as well as sealing buildings to make them more energy efficient, resulting in the exclusion of bat colonies.
-In both circumstances the continual survival of the areas resident colonies is reliant on the provision of new roosts.
+Unless the historical value of these older buildings is high, they will not be maintained forever and are under threat of demolition.
+The demolition of older buildings to make way for new developments frequently degrades the area for bats.
+If demolition is not considered, then some of these buildings may survive by being adapted for modern purposes.
+In many cases the function they were built for may have become obsolete, for instance there is no longer the need for widespread stabling of horses or traditional grain stores.
+The extensive renovation and adaptation of older buildings for new purposes may also result in the exclusion of bat colonies.
+In both of these circumstances the continual survival of the resident colonies is reliant on the provision of new roosts.